pyeventsourcing/eventsourcing/README.md

     * Method to get all domain events in the order they occurred (forthcoming)

+* Concrete stored event repository classes

-* Concrete implementation of a (non-persistent) stored event repository, using simple Python objects only
+    * Stored event repository using simple Python objects (non-persistent)

-* Concrete stored event repository implementations for common relational and non-relational database management systems

-    * SQLAlchemy stored event repository, using an ORM to persist stored events in relational databases
+    * Stored event repository using SQLAlchemy (as an ORM) to persist stored event objects in relational databases

     * Cassandra stored event repository, using a column family to persist stored events in Cassandra

-* Event store class, to convert domain events to stored events appended to its stored event repository
+* Domain event store class, to save and retrieve domain events as stored events in the stored event repository

     * Storage retries and fallback strategies, to protect against failing to write an event (forthcoming)

-* Persistence subscriber class, to listen for published domain events and append them to its event store

 * In-process publish-subscribe mechanism, for in-process domain event propagation to subscriber objects

+* Persistence subscriber class, to subscribe to locally published domain events and append them to an event store

 * Base class for event sourced entities

-    * Domain events for created, attribute changed, and discarded domain entity events
+    * Basic domain events, to model basic "created", "attribute changed", and "discarded" entity events

-    * Mutator to apply created, attribute changed, and discarded domain events to domain entities
+    * Basic "mutator" function, to apply the basic domain events to any domain entity

+    * Function decorator for declaring simple event sourced attributes, which publishes 'attribute changed' events

+    * A "discard" method to call when the entity is no longer wanted, which publishes the discarded event

+* Event player, to recover a domain entity for a given domain entity ID, using an event store and a mutator

 * Base class for event sourced domain entity repositories, to recover domain entities using an event player

-* Event player, to recover a domain entity for a given domain entity ID, using an event store and a mutator

 * Abstract base class for event sourced applications, having an event store and a persistence subscriber, but requiring a stored event repository